You are here:

 - Make sure that an appropriate senior staff member is appointed as the designated safeguarding lead (DSL)

-You're also required to follow safer recruitment procedures to prevent people who pose a risk of harm to children from working with them.
+You also need to follow safer recruitment procedures to prevent people who pose a risk of harm to children from working with them.
 This includes section 128 checks on governors in maintained schools, and trustees and local governors in academies.

 Responsibilities of the safeguarding governor